reactioncommerce/docs/guides/deploying-to-digital-ocean-with-ansible.md

 [web]
 ```

-Edit your hosts file
+Edit your hosts file (your local DNS hosts file, NOT your newly created Ansible hosts/inventory file)
 ```
 sudo vim /etc/hosts
 ```

-and add an entry for the DigitalOcean droplet,
+and add an entry for the DigitalOcean droplet, ensuring to substitude the XXX octet's for your droplets external IP address.

 ```
 XXX.XXX.XXX.XXX reaction.server